-Once we were in Switzerland I discovered something that's not readily available in guidebooks: Switzerland as a country loves tunnels.
+Once we were in Switzerland I discovered something that's not readily available in guidebooks: Switzerland is a country of tunnels.
 I don't think we saw too much of the countryside because every other minute we were traveling through a longer tunnel than the last one.
-Only when we approached Interlaken did we drive up and around the lake, finally being able to take in the views.
-It's absolutely a smart move on their part, but just unexpected.
+Only when we approached Interlaken did we drive around the lake, finally being able to take in the views.

 We only had a few days, and had rented out a room at place called B&B Finel, a lovely bed and breakfast overlooking one of the lakes.